Leith Ross: Career

 Ross' song "We'll Never Have Sex" went viral on TikTok in the summer of 2021, receiving over 41 million streams on Spotify.
 As of 2022, the audio was used nearly 40,000 times in videos by other TikTok users.
-Several fellow musicians praised the song, including singer-songwriter Allison Ponthier, who called it "a gorgeous, beautiful song that so many people can relate to", and English rock band Crawlers, who cited the lyrics as an inspiration on their own song "Fuck Me (I Didn’t Know How To Say)".
+Several fellow musicians praised the song, including singer-songwriter August Ponthier, who called it "a gorgeous, beautiful song that so many people can relate to", and English rock band Crawlers, who cited the lyrics as an inspiration on their own song "Fuck Me (I Didn’t Know How To Say)".
 Exclaim! included Ross as one of "8 Emerging Canadian Artists You Need to Hear", calling the song "gorgeously vulnerable", while Them listed it in "Our 24 Favorite Songs by LGBTQ+ Artists in 2022" and noted its particular resonance with asexual listeners.
 In 2022, Ross was signed to Interscope and Republic Records, and "We'll Never Have Sex" was released as a single in March.
 In the fall of 2022, Ross performed headline shows across North America.
 Throughout 2022, they supported Lord Huron in Canada and Andy Shauf and Helena Deland in Europe on tour.
 Ross was the recipient of the inaugural John Prine Songwriter Fellowship at the 2022 Newport Folk Festival.

 In April 2023, Ross released the track, "Music Box", about which Clash wrote, "there’s a sense of precision to Leith Ross’ work which illuminates their delicate lyrical touch."
 Ross announced their spring 2023 headline tour dates across North America, the UK, and Europe.
 Ross's debut album, To Learn, was released on May 19, 2023.
 In September 2023, Ross played All Things Go Festival.
 As part of an interview coinciding with Ross's 2023 tour, NME called them "Gen Z's new favourite indie songwriter" and stated that Ross is "a voice for their generation".